StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 ## Overview

-A few steps are required to migrate successfully from Agent v1 to Agent v2, including the Agent v1 cache.
+The steps below will assist you in successfully migrating from Agent v1 to Agent v2.
+This migration process will also migrate your existing Agent v1 state allowing checks like Splunk to continue from its previous state.

 {% hint style="warning" %}
 These steps **must be done in order** to prevent any Agent v1 to Agent v2 issues.